Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 - **DeliveryRecords Table:** Stores lesson delivery records with snapshot fidelity and relational integrity.
   - Fields: DeliveryID (PartitionKey), CoachID, CoachName, TeamID, TeamName, LessonID, LessonVersionNumber, DateDelivered, Notes (optional), createdBy, createdAt
-  - `CoachName` and `TeamName` are captured as text snapshots at the time of delivery (not dynamically fetched later)
+  - `CoachName` and `TeamName` are captured as text snapshots at the time of delivery (not dynamically fetched later) -TeamID is chosen per delivery rather than permanently assigned.
   - Ensures historical accuracy even if names or team assignments are updated in other tables
   - `CoachID`, `TeamID`, and `LessonID` allow joins for filtering and permissions
   - `LessonVersionNumber` preserves the exact version delivered, even if content changes